 During class 56 you will be instructed on how to sign up for your sessions.
-You can schedule for no sooner than class #60.
-Keep in mind that this is with the expectation that you'll be eligible to begin clinic by the end of the second quarter (class #56).
-If, by class 56b you do not meet the above requirements, all scheduled hours are forfeit and you will be unable to schedule clinic hours until the Student Admin clears you.
-If you were not eligible by class 56b, email the Student Administrator to reevaluate your eligibility once you've met the eligibility requirements.
+If you are clinic eligible at class 56, the Student Administrator will send you an email that contains the link for you to schedule your clinic sessions.
+You cannot schedule sessions sooner than class #60 in order to make sure that you are eligible to begin clinic by the end of the second quarter (class #55).
+If, by class 56b you do not meet the above requirements, all scheduled hours are forfeited and you will be unable to schedule clinic hours until the Student Administrator clears you.
+If you were not eligible by class 56b, you must email the Student Administrator and ask to have your eligibility reevaluated once you have met the eligibility requirements.
 Please allow 3 business days for a response.